nos-es/nos-es/README.md

 I like learning by building small projects, experimenting, and practicing regularly.

-## About this profile

-This GitHub profile is where I share projects, learning exercises, and things I build while improving as a developer.

 I enjoy coding every day and I try to keep learning step by step.